Aryam2121/BudgetBaba_NextJS/BACKEND_ENHANCEMENT_SUMMARY.md

-# 🚀 Smart Expense Tracker - Backend Enhancement Summary
+# 🚀 Budget Baba - Backend Enhancement Summary

 ## Overview
-This document summarizes the comprehensive backend enhancements made to the Smart Expense Tracker application.
+This document summarizes the comprehensive backend enhancements made to the Budget Baba application.
 We've transformed it from a basic expense tracking system to a full-featured financial management platform with advanced analytics, automation, and real-time capabilities.

 ---